How to make elevators (and escalators) more user-friendly

-Walking through the subway station, I noticed this call box mounted on a column.
+Walking through an NYC subway station, I noticed this call box mounted on a column.
 The lettering was easy enough to read, but the buttons weren't quite right.
 It seemed there might be two options, but it wasn't very clear.
 Was it one button for Emergency Information or two buttons - one for Emergency and another for Information.
 As I studied it more closely, I saw the second button below the word Information.
 Two distinct options.
 There are 3 problems:

 • The Info button does not stand out and can be easily overlooked, especially from a distance or if in panic mode (it looks brighter in the photo than it did in actuality).

 • The info button is green.
 Blue is the standard color for Information on signage.